-Synthesis will only be undertaken for studies that compare yoga with 'control'.
-Results data from studies comparing yoga with 'other' interventions will be extracted and presented in data tables, but will not be synthesised further, except where requested by the NTWC.
-These data will be presented as an 'evidence inventory' to provide a snapshot of the available evidence comparing yoga with 'other' interventions.
+Synthesis will only be undertaken for studies that compare Tai Chi with 'control'.
+Results data from studies comparing Tai Chi with 'other' interventions will be extracted and presented in data tables but will not be synthesised further, except where requested by the NTWC.
+These data will be presented as an 'evidence inventory' to provide a snapshot of the available evidence comparing Tai Chi with 'other' interventions.

-The NTWC may request that data comparing yoga with another active intervention be synthesised, where:
+The NTWC may request that data comparing Tai Chi with another active intervention be synthesised, where:

-- 1. at least two studies compare the effect of yoga with the same active comparator, and the comparator is sufficiently homogenous across studies to support synthesis, and - 2. at least two of these studies are at low or moderate risk of bias, and - 3. the comparator represents an accepted, evidence-based 'gold standard' of care for the population in question.
+- 1) at least two studies compare the effect of Tai Chi with the same active comparator, and the comparator is sufficiently homogenous across studies to support synthesis, and - 2) at least two of these studies are at low or moderate risk of bias, and

+3) the comparator represents an accepted, evidence-based 'gold standard' of care for the population in question.